docker-mailserver/docker-mailserver/docs/content/advanced/mail-forwarding/relay-hosts.md

 If there is no other configuration, this will cause Postfix to deliver email throught the relay specified in `RELAY_HOST` env variable, authenticating as `relay_user_1` when sent from domain1.com and authenticating as `relay_user_2` when sending from domain2.com.

+**NOTE** to activate the configuration you must either restart the container, or you can also trigger an update by modifying a mail account.

 ## Sender-dependent Relay Host

 Sender dependent relay hosts are configured in `config/postfix-relaymap.cf`.
 You can create this file manually, or use